-The PSAT, or Preliminary SAT, has a lot of myths attached to it.
+The PSAT, or Preliminary SAT, is offered by College Board and has a lot of myths attached to it.
 You may have heard that your PSAT scores aren’t important or the PSAT isn’t worth your time, but that’s not true!
 Which of these three myths have you heard before?

 Myth: The PSAT is Just a Practice Test